Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Mystery Letters.md

 A move to get into the action:

 *The initial check of the house went okay, but then things turned bad.
-Roll me [[+Sharp]] and see what happened: On a 10+ pick two, on a 7-9 pick one:*
+Roll me +[[Sharp]] and see what happened: On a 10+ pick two, on a 7-9 pick one:*

 - *You have the poltergeist in a ghost trap.*
 - *You do not have a huge shard of mirror embedded in your leg (that means you do otherwise).*